 On March 11, 2020, the World Health Organization declared the outbreak of a coronavirus (COVID-19) a pandemic.
-The recently declared pandemic could adversely impact the Authority's future financial results, especially if the community in negatively impacted by the decrease in economic activity caused by the virus.
+The pandemic could adversely impact the Authority's future financial results, especially if the community is negatively impacted by the decrease in economic activity caused by the virus.
 Such potential impact is unknown at this time.